Minor in Latin American Studies

 Culture and Civilization of Spanish America

-Select two courses from each group with no more than 9 units from any one discipline.
-Core courses may not be used.
+Take enough electives to reach 21 units for the minor.
+Two courses must be selected from each group and no more than 9 units can be from any one discipline.

 Group I: Social Perspectives, Politics, and International Relations